franciscoyira/portfolio/content/authors/admin/_index.md

 title: Francisco Yirá
 ---

 Hi!
-I'm Francisco, a data scientist with 6 years of experience across different industries (including retail, Fintech and telco), currently studying Applied AI Solutions Development at George Brown College in Toronto.
-I am an expert in SQL, R, and Python, and certified on AWS and Tableau.
+I'm Francisco, a data scientist with 6 years of experience driving business outcomes through statistical modeling and AI.
+Graduate of Applied AI Solutions Development (GBC) with deep expertise in Python and SQL.
+Certified in AWS and Tableau, and experienced in Power BI and Lean Six Sigma.

-I love using statistical modelling and data to help businesses quantify the impact of what they do and make data-driven decisions.
-I also enjoy improving business outcomes through machine learning, automation and data management best practices.
+I specialize in applying statistical and machine learning methodologies to measure impact and optimize business processes.
+My work combines rigorous analytical approaches with automation to enable data-driven decision making across organizations.

 {{< icon name="download" pack="fas" >}} {{< staticref "FRANCISCO_ALBORNOZ_resume.pdf" "newtab"  >}}Resume in PDF{{< /staticref >}}